Engee documentation

 Yes

-# Forward currents, If — direct current vector
+# Forward currents, If — vector of direct currents

 Details

 Vector of direct currents.
-This parameters must be a vector of at least three non-negative values.
+This parameter must be a vector of at least three non-negative values arranged in ascending order.
+The zero point is optional ( A).

 Dependencies

-To use this parameter, set the parameter Table type to the value of Table in Vf(Tj, If) form.
+To use this parameter, set for the parameter Table type meaning Table in Vf(Tj, If) form.

 Units